readytensor/adaptive_binary_classifier/README.md

 ## Project Description

 This repository is a dockerized implementation of the Random Forest binary classifier.
-It is implemented in flexible way that it can be used with any binary classification dataset with with use of JSON-formatted data schema file.
+It is implemented in flexible way that it can be used with any binary classification dataset with the use of JSON-formatted data schema file.

 The main purpose of this repository is to provide a complete example of a machine learning model implementation that is ready for deployment.

 Here are the highlights of this implementation:

 - Implementation contains a full-suite of functionality such as:
+  - A standardized project structure
+  - A generalized data schema structure to be used for binary classification datasets
   - A flexible preprocessing pipeline built using **SciKit-Learn** and **feature-engine**
   - A Random Forest algorithm built using **SciKit-Learn**
   - Hyperparameter-tuning using **scikit-optimize**